koyenadey/Backend-ModaMorphEcommerce/README.md

 This application presents all the REST API endpoints for CRUD operations related to E-Commerce Website.
 The link of the website are

 - [shop-modamorph](https://shop-modamorph.netlify.app/)
+- Please find the public [repository link](https://github.com/koyenadey/ECommWebUI) for the UI codebase.
 - [shop-modamorph API](https://modamorph.azurewebsites.net/swagger/index.html)
+- Please find the public [repository link](https://github.com/koyenadey/ECommWebApi) for the API codebase.
   ![SwaggerInterface](Swagger.png)

 Currently it supports CRUD operations for the below entities -